GBaath/Portfolio/AboutMe/README.md

 ## I am a few other things too I guess

 Long before I became a programmer, for what I suppose would be half my life at this point, I've been a musician.
-I've played Saxophone in several different bands, mostly playing jazz on either alt. or baritone.
+I've played saxophone in several different bands, mostly playing jazz on either alt. or baritone.
 As of writing this I'm currently playing in Uffe Big Band in Borås.

 Since I spent a lot of time learning all sorts of music theory, I feel kind of obligated to incorporate that in game development.
 Luckily, It's super fun and rewarding to implement adaptive music.